kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 A fully permissionless system would let projects add themselves to the pool, potentially requiring them to put up a stake.
 Once entered, the active ranking process would quickly surface the high-variance new project, allowing it to quickly "find its level" of funding.
-Projects that performs poorly -- say, more than three standard deviations below the mean -- would be evicted from the pool, forfeiting their stake.
+Projects that perform poorly -- say, more than three standard deviations below the mean -- would be evicted from the pool, forfeiting their stake.

 ### Process Tempo